-The paintings will live long on the walls, until the sun and the rain and the wind have peeled them.
+The paintings will live long on the walls, until sun, rain, and wind have peeled them.
 The walls of the palace grounds—venue of the convention—are similarly painted, with also the portraits of Che, and of Marx.
 The caption to Che asks the worker to rise with indignation.
 At the entrance to the venue, the painting is of workmen marching to revolution, their flags high and thrust forward.
 The workers are yellow silhouettes on red.

 Seeing that scene I remembered Dr. Zhivago, the movie.